About the Women's Head

 How the Women's Eights Head of the River Race began and has grown - by A. Southey

 The first women's eights race over the Mortlake - Putney course was in 1927 (presumably inspired by the first Men's HORR in 1926), between Ace and Weybridge LARC which included the legendary Amy Gentry.
 This was a side by side race as only two crews had entered, Weybridge winning in a borrowed boat from Thames RC.
 Read The Daily Express's recap of the first race here.
+The recently released Pathé News archives feature this race and you can watch the footage here.

 The race was repeated in 1928 with the same result, however in 1929 Alpha joined in and won. (note: Alpha was formed after a split with Ace in 1927).